-The mean length of OG0002 microconidia was 7.36 $\mu$ m (n=62, standard deviation=1.15).
-Hence microconidia are smaller than macroconidia whose dimensions are 16-33 $\mu$ m long and 6-13 $\mu$ m wide (Ou, 1985; Biju-Duval, 1994; Chuma et al., 2009).
-Microconidia are also clearly distinguishable from macroconidia in their structure and shape (Figure 4): they are single-celled and crescent-shaped (Figure 4 B, D) whereas macroconidia are three-celled and pyriform with a characteristic light grey pigmentation (Figure 4 A, C).
-Microconidia have a hyaline aspect (Figure 4 B), which makes them uneasy to observe under microscope at low magnification and on cultures on solid medium.
-Both types of conidia have a chitinous cell wall evidenced by Uvitex staining (Figure 4 C, D).
-Microconidia are worn by specialized hyphae called phialides (Figure 5).
+The mean length of OG0002 microconidia was 7.36 μ m (n=62, standard deviation = 1.15).
+Hence microconidia are smaller than macroconidia whose dimensions are 16-33 μ m long and 6-13 μ m wide (Biju-Duval, 1994; Chuma et al., 2009; Ou, 1985).
+Microconidia are also clearly distinguishable from macroconidia in their structure and shape (Figure 4): they are single-celled and crescent-shaped (Figure 4B,D), whereas macroconidia are three-celled and pyriform with a characteristic light grey pigmentation (Figure 4A,C).
+Microconidia have a hyaline aspect (Figure 4B), which makes them uneasy to observe under microscope at low magnification and on cultures on solid medium.
+Both types of conidia have a chitinous cell wall evidenced by Uvitex staining (Figure 4C,D).
+Microconidia are worn by specialised hyphae called phialides (Figure 5).

-Fertilization assays
+Fertilisation assays

-Spraying of pure suspension of microconidia of strain OG0002 (Mat1.1) on a "female" strain of opposite mating type previously cultured during nine days induced the formation of perithecia (Figure 6).
+Spraying of pure suspension of microconidia of strain OG0002 (Mat1.1) on a 'female' strain of opposite mating type previously cultured for 9 days induced the formation of perithecia (Figure 6).
 Perithecia were formed on cultures of CH0997 (Mat1.2) for all concentrations of sprayed suspensions of microconidia in both replicates.
-Perithecia were observed three days after spraying.
+Perithecia were observed 3 days after spraying.
 No perithecium was formed on cultures of CH0997 either sprayed with sterile water or unsprayed.
-As expected, no perithecia was formed by CH0999 (Mat1.1) after spraying with OG0002 microconidia, since both strains were of the same mating type.
+As expected, no perithecia were formed by CH0999 (Mat1.1) after spraying with OG0002 microconidia, since both strains were of the same mating type.

-We observed a significant positive relationship between the number of microconidia sprayed on the "female" thalli and a proxy of the number of perithecia (i.e. the proportion of surface occupied by perithecia on the fertilized culture).
-The relationship between the number of microconidia sprayed and the proportion of surface occupied by perithecia was explained by a log-logistic model with minimum value fixed at 0 and three parameters (b: slope, d: plateau, and e: ED50), with b=-1.59×10-3, d=0.39 and e=2670 (Figure 7).
+We observed a significant positive relationship between the number of microconidia sprayed on the 'female' thalli and a proxy of the number of perithecia (i.e., the proportion of surface occupied by perithecia on the fertilised culture).
+The relationship between the number of microconidia sprayed and the proportion of surface occupied by perithecia was explained by a log-logistic model with minimum value fixed at 0 and three parameters (b: slope, d: plateau, and e: ED50), with $b = -1.59 \times 10^{-3}$, d = 0.39 and e = 2670 (Figure 7).
 A plateau seems to be reached around 0.39 corresponding to 39% of pixels assigned to perithecia.